Torreon Coahuila, Mexico Travel Guide

 Torreón a variety of international cuisine, especially in modern commercial areas.
 Italian, American (hamburgers, pizza), Chinese, and Japanese restaurants.

-Diverse global flavors.
+Diverse international flavors.

 Daily specials at "Cocinas Económicas".